Secondary education in Australia for international students

 Unlike the United States, where secondary education is typically divided into high school, the Australian system is divided into three stages:

-• Elementary School: This stage spans 1 to 7 years of education and is where students begin their journey.
-Enrollment typically starts at the age of 6.
+Elementary School: This stage spans 1 to 7 years of education and is where students begin their journey.
+To enter, the age of a child should be 6 years old.

-• Senior School: The final leg of secondary education spans 11 to 12 years.
+Senior School: The final level of secondary education durates 2 years, from grades 11 to 12.

-The school year in Australia is divided into four quarters, a departure from the semester system used in some countries.
-One notable aspect is that foreign students can enroll at any time during the school year, with intake options available at the beginning of each quarter (in October, February, April, and June).
+The academic year in Australia consists of four quarters, which is a distinguishing feature from the semester system used in some countries.
+Also it is important to note that foreign students can enter at any time during the academic year.
+However, admission options are available at the beginning of each quarter (in October, February, April, and June).

 What would you say is the most important when choosing a school?